gsp2014/WikiPeople/README.md

-## WikiPeople and WikiPeople-n: N-ary relational datasets about people derived from Wikidata
+## WikiPeople and its derivatives: N-ary relational datasets about people derived from Wikidata

 WikiPeople was constructed as follows: